stenwire/AirBnB_clone/README.md

 <br>
 # HBNB - Command Line Interface

-> THe HBNB console is the first step in an attempt to clone the known [AirBnb](#) site.
-The console is a commmand line interface that enables the user manage models( “model” in a OOP project is the representation of an object/instance.), i.e perform CRUD+(crate, read, update, delete,..) operations on models.
+> THe HBNB console is the first step in an attempt to clone the known [AirBnb](https://www.airbnb.com/) site.
+The console is a commmand line interface that enables the user manage models, i.e perform crate, read, update, delete,.. operations on the models. *“model” in a OOP project is the representation of an object/instance.*

 <img src="./media/hbnb.gif">